kitconcept/volto-light-theme/docs/how-to-guides/install.md

 `@kitconcept/volto-light-theme` supports all core blocks and it also supports blocks from selected Volto add-ons.
 VLT declares them as `peerDependencies`.
-This is because the theme won't have to force you to use any specific add-on version, and avoids package hoisting issues.
+As such, the theme won't force you to use any specific add-on version, and avoids package hoisting issues.
-`pnpm` installs all `peerDependencies` by default, so this is done for you if you are using a Cookieplone based setup (recommended).
+`pnpm` installs all `peerDependencies` by default.
+Cookieplone does this for you.

-Along with the `@kitconcept/volto-light-theme` package, you should also declare them in your setup using the `addons` key in your project add-on {file}`packages/<name_of_your_project_addon>/package.json`.:
+Along with the `@kitconcept/volto-light-theme` package, you should also declare your `peerDependencies` in your setup using the `addons` key in your project add-on {file}`packages/<name_of_your_project_addon>/package.json`.:

 ```json
   "addons": [